 "Data has shown that three doses of Pfizer's or Moderna's vaccine gives a significant boost in protection.
 It's not 100%, but like I've said, nothing in medicine is," Priest said.

 CDC recommends the vaccine to young children

 If you have a child who is 6 months or older, they are eligible for a COVID vaccine.
 Vaccination protects the child, siblings who are too young to get one and our most vulnerable family members.

 'Let's say I get COVID.
 What treatments are available?'

 Sotrovimab is a monoclonal antibody treatment that is effective against omicron and its variants.
 It is administered via IV infusion, Priest said, and its supply has increased.

 Sotrovimab is used to treat mild-to-moderate COVID disease in adults, as well as children 12 and older who weigh at least 88 pounds, who are at high risk for severe illness, hospitalization or death.

-Newer treatments such as Paxlovid and molnupiravir, anti-viral pills approved for people with mild to moderate symptoms, are effective in keeping COVID patients out of the hospital but their supply is also “incredibly low.”
+Other treatments such as Paxlovid and molnupiravir, anti-viral pills approved for people with mild to moderate symptoms, have proven to be effective in keeping COVID patients out of the hospital.

 Where can I get a COVID test?